-Facilities for parents
+Information for parents

 When your child is in intensive care we are able to offer overnight accommodation for two parents or carers.
 This is free and all bed linen is provided, but you will need your own soap, towels and other supplies.

 We advise that, where possible, other children are left with relatives or friends at home.
-If this is not an option, the hospital has two houses as part of the Sick Children’s Trust which have free accommodation subject to availability.
-A returnable deposit of £10 is needed for all accommodation keys.
+If this is not an option, the hospital has two houses as part of the Sick Children’s Trust which have free accommodation subject to very limited availability.

 The Parent Support Group is for any parent or carer of a child admitted to PICU/NICU.
-The group meets twice a year and advises NICU staff on what the unit is doing well, or how present practice might be improved.
+The group meets once a year and discusses what the unit is doing well, or how present practice might be improved.

-In the meantime parents can buy food and drink in the various catering facilities in the hospital and local area.
+Parents can buy food and drink in the various catering facilities in the hospital and local area.
 There is also the hospital shop, which sells refreshments and gifts.
 Within a 10-minute walk of the hospital there is a shopping centre and various supermarkets.

 Spiritual leaders of various denominations are available to offer spiritual and emotional support on NICU.